-NCPs are in a position to play an important role in contributing to the proactive agenda since they maintain regular contact with social partners and other stakeholders in order to:
+NCPs are well-placed to play an important role in contributing to the proactive agenda since they maintain regular contact with social partners and other stakeholders in order to:

-These projects do not aim to create any new responsibilities or recommendations in addition to those in the Guidelines (i.e. no new normative framework).
+These projects do not create any new responsibilities or recommendations in addition to those in the Guidelines (i.e. no new normative framework).

 THE PROACTIVE AGENDA IN PRACTICE